Last Updated on July 22, 2021 by Maggie Sutton

 Clean and Repair: Preparing for a Home Appraisal

 To get the best possible appraisal value, you want to make sure your home is in tip-top shape.
-Ideally this would mean a complete kitchen remodel, finishing the basement and a whole host of other expensive renovations.
+Ideally this would mean your home is completely up to date, both structurally and through design, meaning expensive renovations.
 But that’s not very realistic, and the return on investment may not live up to expectations.
 Instead of taking on a major project, there are a number of small things you can do to improve your appraisal value, including:

 - Mow the lawn and trim any hedges or outdoor plants that need maintenance